Aug 19, 2019

 A visit to a physician or dental practice may provide an opportunity to help a human trafficking victim.

-Prevention of Medical Errors for Dentists – CE Risk Management Course for Dental Practices
+Dentistry Medical Error Prevention: CE Risk Management Course for Dental Practices

 Few dental errors are attributed to faulty judgment.
 More commonly, they are attributed to system failures inherent in healthcare delivery.
 By drawing on our professional liability closed claims data, we have identified common performance and diagnostic errors.

-Prevention of Medical Errors for Dentists – CE Risk Management Course for Florida Dental Practices
+Dentistry Medical Error Prevention: CE Risk Management Course for Florida Dental Practices

 Few dental errors are attributed to faulty judgment.
 More commonly, they are attributed to system failures inherent in healthcare delivery.
 By drawing on our professional liability closed claims data, we have identified common performance and diagnostic errors.
 This course is specific to Florida statutes and reflects regulations effective in February 2018 for dentists licensed by the Florida Board of Dentistry.